Signaturgruppen-A-S/signaturgruppen-broker-documentation/transactionsigning/transaction-signing.md

 # Transaction Signing using the Signtext API

-To initiate a transaction signing flow through the Nets eID Broker platform, the Signtext API must be utilized.
+To initiate a transaction signing flow through the Signaturgruppen Broker platform, the Signtext API must be utilized.

-Before starting an OpenID Connect authentication flow through the Nets eID Broker platform, the signtext is uploaded to the Signtext API to generate a signtext reference, which is specified in the appropriate parameter for the OIDC flow.
+Before starting an OpenID Connect authentication flow through the Signaturgruppen Broker platform, the signtext is uploaded to the Signtext API to generate a signtext reference, which is specified in the appropriate parameter for the OIDC flow.

 First prepare the document to be signed and convert the raw bytes to BASE64.
 Prepare a JSON payload in the form: